 Development cooperation in Asia is targeted at reducing poverty and promoting sustainable development, good governance and respect for human rights.
 Denmark also supports private sector development as we wish to contribute to growth and employment and help Danish businesses gain a strong foothold in Asia.

 Asia is without comparison the region in the world where most poor people live.
-Despite massive progress, the range remains great in Asia – from fast-growing economies to some of the poorest countries in the world with weak states.
+Despite massive progress, the gap between rich and poor in Asia remains large – from fast-growing economies to some of the most impoverished countries in the world with weak states.